Bryantellius/tc-node5-classroom/AGENDA.md

-# 11/19/21
+# 11/30/21

 ## To Do

-1. React Review
+1. JS Review
 2. Codewars
-3. React Hooks Recap
+3. SQL Recap
-4. React Router Lecture
+4. SQL Joins Lecture
-5. React Router Exercise
+5. SQL Joins Exercise
-6. React Router Hooks
+6. SQL Codewars
-7. React Router Hooks Exercise
+7. SQL Tables and More